greeny-blue/cyber-portfolio/README.md

 ---

+## Practical Security Tooling

+Projects focused on building small, purposeful tools to support defensive analysis and learning.

+- **Cyber Tools Navigator (CLI) - ⚠️COMING SOON⚠️**
+  A command-line utility for exploring and filtering cybersecurity tools by category, platform and use-case.

+---

 ## Background & Training

-Foundational cybersecurity knowledge developed through self-directed study.
-I have completed Cybrary Network+ and Security+ material and TryHackMe Presecurity, Cybersecurity 101 and SOC Level 1.
+My background is in academic data science and analytical tooling, and I am now applying those skills to cybersecurity while continuing to strengthen my software engineering and systems knowledge.
+Foundational security knowledge has been developed through self-directed study, including Cybrary’s Network+ and Security+ material and the TryHackMe Presecurity, Cybersecurity 101 and SOC Level 1 learning paths.

-Current focus is on translating this foundation into applied defensive analysis and tooling.
+My current focus is translating this theoretical foundation into practical defensive analysis and tooling, building small but well-documented projects that explore how security data can be analysed, interpreted and operationalised.

 ---